Although reindeer do not fly (unfortunately), they do have red noses. They are part of the deer family, which includes elk, moose, and deer.

 6. Reindeer Love Chowing Down on More Than Carrots

 Reindeers only eat vegetation, as they are herbivores.
 Their diet consists of grass, fungi, leaves, mosses, and herbs.
 An adult reindeer eats about 4 to 8 kg of vegetation on average every day.
 They are required to dig through the snow using their antlers to find food during the winter.

 7. It’s Rare You’ll See a Lone Reindeer

 As social animals, reindeers travel, rest and feed in groups known as herds.
 It is believed that these herds are found together from 10 animals to up to a few hundred.
 This number can get much bigger, of up to 500,000 members, in spring.
 It is believed that they travel between 1,000 to 3,000 miles to find food in the winter.

 The gestation period for female reindeer is around 7 and a half months, and they typically give birth to one calf at a time (although they can have up to 4 at a time).
 These calves are able to walk after merely an hour after they’re born, and they eat solid food after about a week, in conjunction with their mother’s milk.
 Reindeers can live up to 18 years.

 9. Reindeer Vision is Super-Powered

 It is thought that domesticated reindeers have been around since the Bronze and Iron ages.

-Do you know any fun or interesting facts about reindeer that we’ve missed?
-Let us know in the comments section below!
+Do you know any fun or interesting facts about reindeer?
+Share them in the comments below!